walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-ios/README.md

 This demo proves the wallet-side SDK integration.
 External reader interoperability, prolonged reliability, and release qualification are tracked separately and must not be inferred from the demo.

+**Settings → Credential Sharing → Reader Authentication** exposes the reader policy and holder-owned Reader CA/RICAL configuration.
+Imports use the native document picker and accept DER, certificate-only PEM, or versioned walt.id JSON trust bundles.
+The app previews validated public trust material before saving it in the wallet App Group, rejects private keys and PKCS#12/PFX reader identities, and applies one immutable settings snapshot to each new proximity session.

 ## Local wallet data

 The demo uses the default managed encrypted local persistence.
 Wallet database files are SQLCipher-encrypted, and managed database keys live in iOS Keychain.
 During local development, reset wallet state by calling `Wallet.deleteLocalData()` from the SDK facade, deleting the app from the simulator/device, or removing the app's local data.